- Return to service theme:

-Befriending Young Refugees was developed to provide social and community support to the increasing number of unaccompanied children and young people arriving in Glasgow.
-We match unaccompanied children and young people individually with a trained volunteer befriender who will support them to get to know their local area and connect with their community.
+Befriending Young Refugees provides social and community support to an increasing number of unaccompanied children and young people arriving in Glasgow.
+We match young refugees and asylum seekers with a trained volunteer befriender.
+They work 1:1 with the young people, so they can navigate their local area and connect with their community.

 Could you become a volunteer befriender?

-We are looking for volunteer befrienders to support unaccompanied asylum seeking children across Glasgow.
-Building social networks and social integration are a crucial part for young peoples’ successful transition to their new country and a volunteer can help support this, by developing trusting positive relationships, being a social support to them and helping with community integration.
+We are looking for volunteer befrienders to support unaccompanied asylum-seeking children across Glasgow.
+A volunteer can help build social networks and integration, helping them feel more at home.
+Our volunteers play a crucial part in a young peoples’ successful transition to their community.
+You can be a part of developing trusting positive relationships, providing social support and assisting with community integration.

 Befriending Young Refugees